JeffHeck/SchoolDataProject/pagesManual/LeviesReport/20220426/report_districts_cost_analyses.md

 - The district only discusses rates that are estimates or guesses by the district.
 - No concrete example parcels (homes or apartments) are given.
 - No mention of the assumed increases in assessed values is given.
-- The enrichment levy is a 41% tax increase over the previous enrichment levy.
+- The district did not convey how this Enrichment Levy is a 41% tax increase, in dollars, over the previous Enrichment Levy.
-- The capital levy is a 106% tax increase over the previous capital levy.
+- The district did not convey how this Capital Levy is a 106% tax increase, in dollars, over the previous Capital Levy.

 [Calculator for the Issaquah SD](calculator_issaquah_enhanced)